-Salman Khan On Completing 30 Years In Bollywood: My Motivation To Work Have Always Been The Fans
+Salman Khan On Completing 30 Years In Bollywood: My Motivation To Work Has Always Been The Fans!

 One of Bollywood's biggest superstars, Salman Khan recently completed three decades in Hindi cinema.
 While speaking to a news agency about this achievement, the Dabangg 3 actor credited his fans for the longevity of his career and unparalleled success.

-Salman appeared on the big screen for the first time in Rekha's Biwi Ho Toh Aisi and his first male lead was Sooraj Barjatya's Maine Pyaar Kiya which released on December 29, 1989.
+Salman appeared on the big screen for the first time in Rekha's Biwi Ho Tomh Aisi and his first male lead was Sooraj Barjatya's Maine Pyar Kiya which released on December 29, 1989.

 On completing three decades in Bollywood, Salman told PTI, "A big thank you to the people who have made me who I am, my fans and well-wishers alike.
 The most important thing in an actor's life is the journey and my journey has been nothing short of amazing."